IBC Totes in Canada: Types, Standards, and Compliance Explained

 What Is an IBC Tote?
 IBC Containers and IBC Tanks Explained

-The name tells you what it does: it sits in the middle of the packaging spectrum.
+The IBC tote sits between drums and large storage tanks, making it one of the most efficient reusable chemical containers in Canada for industrial operations.
 On one end, you have the 55-gallon drum, which is useful, but too small for bulk operations.
 On the other end, you have fixed storage tanks, which have plenty of volume, but they are not going anywhere.
 IBCs fill the space between those two options, giving operations a portable, stackable, high-volume container that works with standard warehouse and transport equipment.

 Core Components of a Standard IBC Tote